wither/obsidian-notes/05-Boxes/HTB/Forest.md

 LIMIT 1000
 ```

 Bloodhound revealed that `svc-alfresco` was a part of the "Account Operators" group.
 This group can create users and add them to most groups, including "Exchange Windows Permissions".
-That group has `WriteDACL` permissions on the domain - normally needed for Exchange to work, but it creates a path to DCSync..
+That group has `WriteDACL` permissions on the domain - normally needed for Exchange to work, but it creates a path to DCSync.
 ![[Pasted image 20250615014133.png]]

+---

+## Phase 4: Advanced Exploitation - DCSync Attack

 To perform the DCSync attack, I firstly created a new credential object and domain user account called "`wither`".
 ```powershell
 $SecPass = ConvertTo-SecureString 'password' -AsPlainText -Force